matt-negrin/CitiBikeNYC/README.md

 Welcome to my Citibike analysis.

-To run the Shiny application 'Citibike,' you will first nead to run the loading and cleaning scripts inside of the scripts folder.
+To run the Shiny application 'Citibike,' you will first need to run the loading and cleaning scripts inside of the scripts folder.

 The scripts should be run in the following order:
 (1) load.R